ashbrook-io/ashbrook-io.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 ![image](https://user-images.githubusercontent.com/7390156/160253990-34e155e1-83b2-4926-807a-f4d7db149b6a.png)

 I realize it's not a huge difference, but iw as surprised that the id,k,v table was so much larger than the normalized table.
-Not terribly shocked that the json table was much bigger just because lots of kind of redundant text. but those null values dont' even exist in the base taable so was kind of surprised. i'm ignoring the index really and just talking about the data size here currently.
+Not terribly shocked that the json table was much bigger just because lots of kind of redundant text. but those null values don't even exist in the base table so was kind of surprised. i'm ignoring the index really and just talking about the data size here currently.

 I also noticed after i was done that I should add the `, WITHOUT_ARRAY_WRAPPER` option as well, although that didn't reduce the size much. ~60MB on the t0wj table.